Mukur Gupta

 CL4Health @ LREC-COLING, 2024 (Oral)

-Conducted comprehensive empirical evaluation showing supervised fine-tuned approaches remain more effective than general-purpose LLMs for biomedical NLP tasks.
-Demonstrated that PubMedBERT can surpass ChatGPT on NER tasks with only 5 supervised examples, challenging the efficacy of LLMs in domain-specific understanding.
+Conducted a comprehensive empirical study showing that supervised fine-tuned approaches remain more effective than general-purpose LLMs for biomedical NLP tasks.
+Demonstrated that PubMedBERT can outperform ChatGPT on NER with as few as five supervised examples, highlighting the value of domain-specific models in specialized settings.

 SPT-IoT @ IEEE PerCom, 2024 (Oral)

-Explored current challenges in Internet of Things and the transformative impact of AI, NLP, and machine learning for domain-specific solutions.
-Discussed future prospects of deeper fusion between NLP, machine learning, and AI to elevate IoT capabilities and reshape digital interactions.
+Surveyed current challenges in the Internet of Things and examined the transformative role of AI, NLP, and machine learning in enabling domain-specific IoT solutions.
+Discussed future directions for deeper integration of intelligent systems into IoT applications and digital interactions.

 Links: paper